 A hotel owner enters into a construction contract with a general contractor.
-There will be a section in that contract that states that the general contractor must maintain commercial general liability insurance for the duration of the project.
+A section in that contract states that the general contractor must maintain commercial general liability insurance for the duration of the project.
 The general contractor will list the hotel chain as an additional insured, because, even though the hotel chain is not performing the work, they may still be sued in the event of bodily injury due to third-party negligence.

-More specifically however, when Real Estate Corp. is asking for Paul the Plumber to issue a COI, it is asking for their policy to be "endorsed" (aka 'amended') so that the policy can extend Additional Insured status to Real Estate Corp.
-Typically the resulting COI will then include wording to the effect of "Real Estate Corp. is listed as an additional insured."
-That way, if Real Estate Corp. gets sued due to an incident related to Paul's work, they should also be covered by their insurance.
+More specifically, when Real Estate Corp. asks for Paul the Plumber to issue a COI, it is asking for the policy to be "endorsed" (aka “amended') so that the policy can extend additional insured status to Real Estate Corp.
+Typically, the resulting COI will then include wording to the effect of "Real Estate Corp. is listed as an additional insured."
+That way, if Real Estate Corp. gets sued due to an incident related to Paul's work, they should also be covered by his insurance.

-There are several elusive factors to consider when checking your business for insurance compliance.
+There are several factors to consider when checking your business for insurance compliance.

-It's vital that whoever audits your certificates of insurance for compliance is disciplined, experienced, and qualified, and has a working knowledge of the following:
+It's vital that whoever audits your certificates of insurance for compliance is disciplined, experienced, qualified, and has a working knowledge of:

-The inability to "tender" (aka 'push') claims due to COI non-compliance could be devastating, since it's not unusual for verdicts and settlements to reach the seven figure amounts.
+The inability to "tender" (aka “push”) claims due to COI non-compliance could be devastating, since it's not unusual for verdicts and settlements to reach seven figures.

-Without sophisticated document-tracking procedures in place, much of your due diligence would likely more accurately be reduced to guesswork.
+Without sophisticated document-tracking procedures, much of your due diligence could be reduced to guesswork.

-Many businesses' document-collection protocols are shoddy at best, and non-existent, at worst.
-When we consider that between 36% to 53% of small businesses are involved in at least one litigation in any given year, and 90% of all businesses are engaged in litigation at any given time, it's tough not to shout "WHY!?"
+Many businesses rely on shoddy to non-existent document-collection protocols.
+When we consider that between 36% to 53% of small businesses are involved in at least one litigation in a year, and almost 90% of corporations are engaged in litigation at any given time, it's tough not to shout "WHY?!?"

 As a business owner, you should have contracts with every employee and third-party vendor involved with your projects.
-Your business is unique, so you’ll want to tailor your contracts to your business rather than duplicate them from the internet, and you’ll also want a lawyer to oversee the structuring of these contracts.
+Your business is unique, so you’ll want to tailor your contracts to your business rather than duplicate them from the internet.
+You’ll also want a lawyer to oversee the structuring of these contracts.

-There should be processes in place to measure and track vendor compliance.
-With some particularly large projects, like the hotel construction we mentioned earlier, there could be up to several hundred certificates of insurance and other vendor credentials to mind and manage for that project alone.
-Project managers don't have the bandwidth to handle all of these documents, maintain compliance standards, track document expirations, and still complete their projects on time.
+You should have certificate of insurance tracking processes in place to measure and track vendor compliance.
+With some particularly large projects, such as the hotel construction we mentioned earlier, there could be several hundred certificates of insurance and other vendor credentials.
+Project managers don't have the bandwidth to handle all of these documents, maintain compliance standards, track COI expiration dates, and still complete their projects on time.